Study Details Currently Enrolling

 Next Steps:

-There are no next steps at this time.
+Get another blood test in one year to see if you have developed more than one autoantibody.
 We will let you know of any type 1 diabetes prevention trials that you might be eligible for.

 Illustration of two autoantibodies